Rafael Nadal: 2005: French Open champion

-2006: Second French Open title
+2006: Back-to-back French Open titles

 Nadal missed the Australian Open because of a foot injury.
 In February, he lost in the semi-finals of Marseille.
 Two weeks later, he handed Roger Federer his first loss of the year in the final of the Dubai Open, ending Federer's 56-match hard court winning streak.
 Nadal was then upset in the semi-finals of Indian Wells by James Blake, and in the second round of Miami by Carlos Moyá.

 Nadal with the Coupe des Mousquetaires after winning the French Open in 2006.

 Nadal beat Federer in the final of the Monte Carlo Masters and Tommy Robredo in the Barcelona final.
 He won the Italian Open beating Federer in a fifth-set tiebreak in the final, after saving two match points, and equaled Björn Borg's tally of 16 ATP titles won as a teenager.
 At five hours and five minutes, this was the longest match Federer and Nadal ever contested and it is considered to be where their rivalry began in earnest.
 The New York Times compared it to the Muhammad Ali–Joe Frazier rivalry in boxing.
 Nadal then broke Argentinian Guillermo Vilas's 29-year male record of 53 consecutive clay-court match victories by beating Robin Söderling in the first round of the French Open.
 Nadal beat Novak Djokovic in the quarterfinals, the first-ever meeting of their historic rivalry.
 He won the final over Federer to become the first player to beat Federer in a major final.

 At Wimbledon, Nadal beat No. 20 Andre Agassi in Agassi's last ever match at Wimbledon.
 Nadal won his next three matches to reach his first Wimbledon final (the first Spanish man since Manuel Santana in 1966 to reach the Wimbledon final).
 Federer won the final and his fourth consecutive Wimbledon title.

 Nadal was upset in the third round of the Rogers Cup in Toronto and in the quarterfinals of Cincinnati by Juan Carlos Ferrero.
 At the US Open he lost in the quarterfinals to No. 54 Mikhail Youzhny.

 Nadal played only three tournaments for the remainder of the year.
 Joachim Johansson, ranked No. 690, upset Nadal in the second round of the Stockholm Open and he lost to Tomáš Berdych in the quarterfinals of the Madrid Masters.
 During the round-robin stage of the year-ending Tennis Masters Cup, Nadal lost to James Blake but defeated Nikolay Davydenko and Robredo.
 Nadal qualified for the semi-finals, where he lost to Federer.
 This was Nadal's third loss in nine career matches with Federer.

-Nadal went on to become the first player since Andre Agassi in 1994–95 to finish the year ranked No. 2 in consecutive years.